OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 ## Check each Processor one by one of Nifi with a Processor Putfile

-In order, to check where exactly it goes wrong, we can check each processor output (if failure) in a file (Processor Putfile).
+In order, to check where exactly it goes wrong in the Dataflow with Nifi, we can check each processor output (if failure) in a file (Processor Putfile).

 ## To not use Docker

-We use Docker to facilate deployment and sharing but it causes a lot of troubles itself.
+We use Docker to facilitate deployment and sharing but it causes a lot of troubles itself.
 Maybe, things would have been easier if we didn't use Docker.